 - Rotate: Rotates the current image (or PDF page on a Mac) 90 degrees clockwise or counter-clockwise.

 - Delete PDF Page (only applies to PDFs): Deletes the PDF page currently being edited (available on desktop clients.)

 Note: You can annotate a note even if it doesn't have images or PDFs.
 Simply select Annotate Entire Note as PDF and Evernote converts the entire note into a single PDF page for you to annotate.

 Annotating an entire note as an annotated PDF is currently available on Evernote for Mac.

 Include an Annotation Summary

-Note: This is only applies to PDFs and is currently not available in Evernote Web
+Note: This only applies to PDFs and is currently not available in Evernote Web.

 Make it easier for your friends and co-workers to review all your PDF annotations by appending an Annotation Summary page as the first page of the PDF you plan to share.